 Food nerds like me like to read about questions like this!
 I can’t help myself and it will save you some time from having to research it yourself!

 Remove cookies from the oven, let them sit for about 1-2 minutes.
 Then gently press a chocolate kiss into cookies.
 The chocolate will get a little soft, but not to worry.
-As long as you don’t touch it, it will hold it’s shape.
-Remove cookies from cookie sheet and finish cooling on a cooling rack.
+As long as you don’t touch it, it will hold its shape.
+Remove cookies from the cookie sheet and finish cooling on a cooling rack.
 Completely cooled cookies can be stored at room temperature in an airtight container.

 Adding chocolate too soon will melt the kiss right away and it could make a mess.
 Waiting too long gives the cookies a chance to firm up a bit, then they crack when the kiss is added.

-Cookies and milk are always a good snack!
+Cookies and milk are always good snacks!

 It’s getting cold and dark here on the dairy and when my boys come in from working they are always starving!
-Their bodies must burn extra calories trying to stay warm in the winter, because I cannot keep them filled up.
+Their bodies must burn extra calories trying to stay warm in the winter because I cannot keep them filled up.